DandiMardani/Smpt-erp-fortofolio/README.md

 Portfolio Demo

-The public portfolio version should be separated from the production system.

 Live Demo: Open SMPT ERP Demo

+The public demo is separated from the production system and is intended only for portfolio review.

 Recommended demo data: